17.5.8 Line Speed

 Preliminary: | MT-Safe | AS-Safe | AC-Safe | See POSIX Safety Concepts.

-This function stores speed in *termios-p as the output speed.
-The normal return value is 0; a value of -1 indicates an error.
-If speed is not a speed, cfsetospeed returns -1.
+This function stores speed in *termios-p as the output line speed.
+If speed is B0, generates a modem disconnect request.

 Function: int cfsetispeed (struct termios *termios-p, speed_t speed)